 When applying for a High Risk Work Licence from Work Health and Safety Queensland, applicants must comply with the Work Health and Safety Queensland Evidence of Identity criteria.

-Shamrock training does offer RPL, but students still have to undertake the assessment in accordance with WHSQ requirements
+Shamrock training does offer RPL however, students are required to undertake formal assessment in accordance with WHSQ requirements.

 Hi-Vis Shirt, Long Pants, Enclosed Footwear, Hardhat, Gloves (all other PPE will be provided).

 - Extensive training offered by our certified instructors

 - Classroom based training that includes live videos and demonstrations

 - Written and practical assessment tests

 - A nationally recognised certificate